EU Procedures & Regulations

 L2, L3, L4, L5, M3T Substance evaluations and SVHC listings

 ECHA published the substance evaluation conclusion for hexamethyldisiloxane (L2) on 7 January 2025.
 The evaluation, conducted by Norway, focused on the substance’s suspected carcinogenic, mutagenic, or reprotoxic (CMR) properties.
 This recommendation initiates a formal regulatory process of Substance Evaluation (SEv) under REACH, and a potential Substances of Very High Concern (SVHC) listing.
-This includes submission of a proposal to ECHA, public consultation, scientific review by the Risk Assessment Committee (RAC), and potential adoption into EU law.
-If adopted, the classification would require consistent labelling and risk management measures across all Member States.
-The outcome is expected in the first half of 2025, with submission expected on 2 February 2026.
+In February 2025, the proposal was withdrawn because the available data did not sufficiently demonstrate that L2 met the strict very persistent and very bioaccumulative (vPvB) criteria.

 In December 2024, ECHA’s Member State Committee (MSC) agreed to identify octamethyltrisiloxane (L3) as SVHC.
 On 21 January 2025, ECHA officially added L3 to the Candidate List of SVHC for being very persistent and very bioaccumulative (vPvB).